epfl-ada/ada-2020-project-milestone-p3-p3_lovela-data-science/README.md

 ### 2. Abstract

 Since the paper introduces interrupted time series (ITS) analysis as a practical method for event’s impact evaluation, we propose to study if we can apply ITS analysis to a different scenario: the China-United States trade war.
 To do so, we collect several different types of datasets (e.g., U.S. Trade in Goods with China, US foreign trade with product details) from the United States and China’s official website.
-We will then use ITS analysis on these datasets and see if there exists a significant impact on China-US trade.
+We will then use ITS analysis on these datasets and see if there exists a significant impact on China-US trade relationship.
 Moreover, we may try to extend the ITS analysis method to better interpret multiple events and other factors.
-The visualization of analysis will allow us to understand the economic outcomes easily.
-Apart from the general implications for exports and imports, we are also interested in investigating further into other aspects of the trade war: increasing tariffs during the trade war, different levels of impacts in various industries, the resulting change in the trade of their business partners such as the European Union.
-All these results would provide us with a deeper understanding of the impacts of the trade war, and we would try to interpret them from different perspectives.
+The visualization of analysis will allow us to understand the economic outcomes more easily.
+Apart from the general implications for exports and imports, we are also interested in investigating further into other aspects of the trade war: different levels of impacts in various industries, the resulting change in the trade of their business partners such as the European Union, Japan, etc. All these results would provide us with a deeper and broader understanding of the impacts of China-US trade war, and we would try to interpret them from different perspectives.

 ### 3. Research questions